 Day and Night Creams: Seek out richer, emollient-heavy day and night creams for a youthful bouncy look; your skin will drink them in.
 For day, Kiehl's Ultra Facial Cream SPF 30 is buttery and comforting.
 At night, Clarins Super Restorative Night Cream cushions skin and helps fade sun spots.

-Exfoliate: If blemishes or hormonal acne are a problem, use an exfoliator that includes a Beta-Hydroxy Acid like salicylic acid, an ingredient that deep-cleans pores from within.
+Exfoliate: "Exfoliate your skin weekly using a chemical or physical exfoliator to improve fine lines, wrinkles, and skin tone," Dr. Sadowski says.
+If blemishes or hormonal acne are a problem, use an exfoliator that includes a Beta-Hydroxy Acid like salicylic acid, an ingredient that deep-cleans pores from within.
 We love Paula's Choice Skin Perfecting 2% BHA Liquid Exfoliant used once a day after cleansing and toning.

 Skincare routine for your 60s and beyond